Spirited Away: Development and inspiration

 During summers, Hayao Miyazaki spent his vacation at a mountain cabin with his family and five girls who were friends of the family.
 The idea for Spirited Away came about when he wanted to make a film for these friends.
 Miyazaki had previously directed films for small children and teenagers such as My Neighbor Totoro and Kiki's Delivery Service, but he had not created a film for ten-year-old girls.
 For inspiration, he read the shōjo manga magazines (like Nakayoshi and Ribon) that the girls had left at the cabin, but felt they only offered subjects on "crushes" and romance.
 Miyazaki felt this was not what these young friends "held dear in their hearts", and resolved to make the film about a young heroine whom they could look up to.

-Hayao Miyazaki used shōjo manga magazines for inspiration to direct Spirited Away.
+Director Hayao Miyazaki used shōjo manga magazines as inspiration for Spirited Away.

-Miyazaki had wanted to produce a new film for years, but his two previous proposals—one based on the Japanese book Kiri no Mukō no Fushigi na Machi (霧のむこうのふしぎな町) by Sachiko Kashiwaba, and another about a teenage heroine—were rejected.
+Miyazaki had wanted to produce a new film for years, but his two previous proposals—one based on the Japanese book The Village Beyond the Mist (Note: 霧のむこうのふしぎな町 (Kiri no Mukō no Fushigi na Machi, lit.
+'The Mysterious Town Beyond the Mist')) by Sachiko Kashiwaba, and another about a teenage heroine—were rejected.
 His third proposal, which ended up becoming Spirited Away, was more successful.
 The three stories revolved around a bathhouse that was inspired by one in Miyazaki's hometown.
 He thought the bathhouse was a mysterious place, and there was a small door next to one of the bathtubs in the bath house.
 Miyazaki was always curious about what was behind it, and he made up several stories about it, one of which inspired the bathhouse setting of Spirited Away.